harness/developer-hub/docs/platform/Governance/14_Policy-as-code/configure-gitexperience-for-opa.md

   - You add the PAT to Harness as an [encrypted text](../../Secrets/2-add-use-text-secrets.md), and it is encrypted using a Harness Secret Manager.
   - Your Git Personal Access Token is stored in your Harness secret and is a private key to which only you have access.
 This secret cannot be accessed or referenced by any other user.

-## Limitations
+## Important notes

-This feature is currently not supported in Harness Self-Managed Enterprise Edition.
+- This feature is currently not supported in Harness Self-Managed Enterprise Edition.

 ## Demo video